anand-bhat/httpswatch/docs/index.md

 </div>
 <hr>
 <div>
-	This project aims to create an actionable dashboard listing the HTTPS configurations of certain websites where good security in transit is expected.
+	This project aims to create an actionable dashboard listing the HTTPS configurations of certain websites where good transport layer security is expected.
 	This uses the <a href="https://www.ssllabs.com/ssltest/index.html">Qualys SSL Labs Server Test</a> to evaluate a site's HTTPS configuration and displays its grade.
 	Issues with a site's HTTPS configuration that prevent it from obtaining an 'A' grade or better are highlighted.
 	The full report is also available via a hyperlink to the Qualys site.